The Cittaslow Goolwa Story

 The not-for-profit community association Cittaslow Goolwa Incorporated was formed the same year with the purpose of supporting Alexandrina Council’s status in this role by fostering and advancing Cittaslow values.
 This relationship is reinforced by the Mayor of Alexandrina as Patron of Cittaslow Goolwa Inc and our representative on the Cittaslow International Coordinating Committee.

-Cittaslow Goolwa, Alexandrina is a founding member (and President) of Cittaslow Australasia network (formed in 2011) together with Yea, Murrindindi and Katoomba, Blue Mountains.
+Cittaslow Goolwa, Alexandrina was a founding member (and President) of Cittaslow Australasia network (formed in 2011) together with Yea, Murrindindi and Katoomba, Blue Mountains.